GodsBoss/PubScribeJS/README.md

 `"bar"` and throws an error on any other event types (e.g. `"baz"`).
 This applies to subscribing, unsubscribing and publishing.
 For valid events, everything works as expected.

+*** Use additional methods directly ***

+If the event bus is restricted to certain event types, additional methods will be created which can be used instead of the generic ones.

+    var bus = pubsub.create("clicked button");

+    bus.subscribeToClickedButton(callback);
+		bus.unsubscribeFromClickedButton(callback);
+		bus.publishClickedButton();

+Event type name parts can be separated by spaces, hyphens or underscores.

+Beware!
+If two event type names will be converted to the same method name, one will overwrite the other.
+Example:

+    var bus = pubsub.create("foo bar", "foo_bar");

+Although these are two distinct event types, there are only methods for one of them.